Elizabethan Manor House

 Our client was the first owner for many years to attempt to return the house to single ownership and to restore the major rooms and features.
 The house is listed Grade 2*, and detailed discussions have therefore been necessary both with the Conservation Departments and English Heritage.
 A full Fabric and Photographic Survey and an Historic Landscape Assessment have been prepared under the direction of the practice, together with detailed drawings showing the restoration of the house.
 Archaeology and structural surveys have also been prepared.

 The designs for the house have been informed by our comprehensive search of historical data, which gave an accurate chronology of the many changes that have taken place.
 Old plans, both proposed and built were discovered, particularly at Raynham Hall nearby.

 The major areas of work included:

-· and finally, the complete restoration of the fabric of the house, including removing the relatively recent conversion to flats.
+The complete restoration of the fabric of the house, including removing the relatively recent conversion to flats

 Contractor: Draper & Nichols

 Structural Engineer: Alan Gentry

 Quantity Surveyor: Davis Langdon (Norwich)